US-China relationship can easily veer towards conflict if not well managed: Jake Sullivan

 "The way we achieve that is through intense diplomacy.
 That's how we clear up misperceptions and avoid surprises.
 That's how we work together where and when our interests overlap and deliver on key priorities for the American people," he said.

-Sullivan said in recent months he met Chinese Foreign Minister and PRC Director of the CCP Central Foreign Affairs Commission Wang Yi thrice, and top US secretaries of State, Treasury, and Commerce all went to Beijing.
+Sullivan said in recent months he met the Chinese Foreign Minister and Director of the ruling Communist Party of China Central Foreign Affairs Commission Wang Yi thrice, and top US secretaries of State, Treasury, and Commerce all went to Beijing.

 "China for its part sent its vice president, foreign minister and other senior officials to the United States in recent months.
-President Biden comes into this summit on a solid footing, given the ways in which he has positioned the United States to be able to compete effectively both at home and around the world," the US National Security Advisor said.
+President Biden comes into this summit on a solid footing, given the ways in which he has positioned the United States to be able to compete effectively both at home and around the world," Sullivan said.

-Responding to questions, Sullivan talked about having lines of communication open to manage competition responsibly.
+Responding to questions, he talked about having lines of communication open to manage competition responsibly.

 "That's what the (US) president has set out to achieve in this summit with President Xi.
 He sees this not just as a one-off meeting, but as an important moment to be able to establish the kind of basis upon which we can proceed out into the future," Sullivan added.